jerome192/Linux-security/README.md

 # Linux-security
-A practical Linux security lab to demonstrate the ability to understand, investigate, secure, enumerate and automate linux systems.
+A practical Linux security lab to demonstrate the ability to understand, investigate, secure, enumerate and automate Linux systems.